svepe/figaro-playground/README.md

 # Figaro Examples

-This repository contains examples of using the Figaro library for probabilistic programming which I have prepared while learning how to code probabilistic models.
+This repository contains examples which I have prepared while learning how to code probabilistic models using the Figaro library for probabilistic programming.